-The ESSER Grant Program, part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, provides funds to help LEAs respond to changes in student needs due to COVID-19 (CARES Act, Section 18003).
+The ESSER I Grant Program, part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, provides funds to help LEAs respond to changes in student needs due to COVID-19 (CARES Act, Section 18003).

-The DPI is awarding more than $158 million in ESSER funds directly to Local Educational Agencies (LEAs) through grants.
+The DPI is awarding more than $158 million in ESSER I funds directly to Local Educational Agencies (LEAs) through grants.

 - DPI's Federal Stimulus Relief Funding FAQ (Google doc)

-- ESSER Allocations for LEAs
+- ESSER I Allocations for LEAs

 - ESSER I, II, and III Overview (Google Doc)